 - Philosopher’s Path

-- Nanzen-ji Temple Complex incl. the Hojo and Konchi-in
+- Nanzen-ji Temple Complex incl. the Hojo-Teien, Tenju-an, Suirokaku and Konchi-in

 We first visit the Tenryu-ji, which dates from the period of shogun Ashikaga Takauji (1339).
 He commissioned the priest Muso Kokushi – one of Japan’s best known garden designers, who also designed the moss garden at Saiho-ji – to create this garden.
 Kokushi’s work modified an estate of Emperor Gosaga from 1270.
 He changed its form to include an Heian-style pond garden with popular, contemporary Chinese aspects.
 These included most notably a group of seven vertical rocks near the rear shore of its pond.
 These contrast markedly with Japanese rock work that takes a more horizontal form.
 This is one of the earliest gardens to show shakkei, the incorporation of borrowed landscape into a garden’s design.

-After time at leisure for lunch we stroll along the charming Philosophers Way – a footpath than follows a canal lines with cherry trees.
+After time at leisure for lunch we stroll along the charming Philosopher’s Way – a footpath that follows a canal lined with cherry trees.
 It is named for Nishida Kitaro, one of Japan’s most famous philosophers, who walked this route to Kyoto University each day.

 Nanzen-ji is one of the most famous Rinzai Zen temples in Japan.
 It was founded in 1291 by Emperor Kameyama, and was rebuilt several times after devastating fires.
 At the entrance to the complex one passes through the huge Imperial gate, built in 1628 by Todo Takatora, and into the complex with its series of sub-temples.
 We will see the hojo, or abbot’s quarters, which is notable for both it’s beautiful golden screen paintings and the tranquil sand and rock garden.
-We will also explore the sub-temple Konchi-in which was added to the complex in 1605.
+We will also explore the sub-temple Konchi-in, which was added to the complex in 1605, and other small gardens of this extensive complex.
 (Overnight Kyoto) B

-Day 9: Friday 2 April, Kyoto – Nara
+Day 9: Friday 1 April, Kyoto – Nara – Kyoto